 The bi-weekly pop-up food bank at The Evergreen State College needs your help.
 Help us support our community and ensure everyone has enough to eat!
 Your aid is needed now more than ever!

 Contact us at firstname.lastname@example.org or call (360) 754-5703 x105 or sign up with the link below.

 The Center for Community -Based Learning and Action (CCBLA) supports the partnership of academic programs, students, and faculty, with community organizations.
 We aim to meet mutually agreed upon community needs to strengthen and enhance student learning through critical engagement.

-The Center for Community-Based Learning & Action is Evergreen's newest public service center.
+The Center for Community-Based Learning & Action is Evergreen's newest public service center, founded in 2004.
 The Center traces its roots to the five foci of Evergreen's unique education.
 Community-based learning increases personal engagement and promotes collaborative work.
 Theory is linked to practice.
 Community settings encourage students to learn across significant differences.
 Evergreen has always integrated community-based work into its programs.
 For this to continue faculty, staff, students and community members identified the need for a center focused on promoting community action.